Liozou/OOPSLA-18-Julia-Overview-Artifact/README.md

 ## Getting Started

+If you are using the virtual machine included in the artifact, no further installation is required, you can launch it and Julia v0.6.2 will already be installed.

+Otherwise:
 - Download the Julia source files from either https://github.com/JuliaLang/julia/releases/tag/v0.6.2 or https://github.com/JuliaLang/julia/tree/v0.6.2.
-Clone them to your home directory.
 This artifact is made to support Julia v0.6.2: it may not work with subsequent versions of Julia.
-- Merge the contents of the `julia/` folder of the artifact with the one you just created in your home directory.
+- Merge the contents of the `julia/` folder of the artifact with the Julia repository you just downloaded.
-- Build Julia by using the command `make` with no option in the `julia/` repository located in your home directory.
+- Build Julia by using the command `make` with no option in the Julia repository.
 This can take up to a few hours.
+- Install the JSON package by executing `Pkg.add("JSON")` from the Julia REPL.
+The REPL can be launched by executing `$JULIA_DIRECTORY/usr/bin/julia`.
+This should take a few minutes.

 The main modifications in the code of the modified files are placed as
 ```C